You should consider Cloudflare workers

 Value proposal

-Cloudflare does not have the deep, plug-into-everything model of the more IaaS focused platforms, but it covers a huge amount of ground without burying you in boilerplate.
+Cloudflare does not implement the deep, plug-into-everything model of the more IaaS focused platforms, but it covers a huge amount of ground without burying you in boilerplate.

-The rather impressive toolbox of ready-to-use service bindings includes, among other things:
+The rather impressive toolbox of service bindings includes, among other things:

 Developer UX